Mock Trial & Mock Appeal Program

 For Schools and Families

 Discovering Justice’s Mock Trial & Mock Appeal Program is available to middle schools (grade 6-8) throughout Massachusetts.
-To find out more about organizing a team for your school, contact Outreach and Recruitment Associate Malia Brooks at mbrooks@discoveringjustice.org.
+To find out more about organizing a team for your school, contact Mock Trial & Mock Appeal Program Manager Kiley Hartman at khartman@discoveringjustice.org

 Both the Mock Trial Program and the Mock Appeal Program are designed for middle school students in 6th, 7th, and 8th grade.
 The Mock Appeal Program is slightly more academically rigorous than the Mock Trial Program and is better suited for 7th and 8th graders.